 Hiking Around the ENTIRE Lake Bohinj – All You Need To Know

-The walk around the entire Bohinj lake (12 km) can be finished in about three hours.
+The walk around the entire Bohinj lake (12 km) can be finished in about three to four hours.
 But to get to know and enjoy the area better, our plan was to take it gradually.

 Visited & walked by Let’s go Slovenia in March 2021